 This series only covers what I did during these two months: April and May.
 Any other month?
 The Timeline series has it.
 So let’s move on.

 Well, the best thing I remember about that summer is that… it came at an unfortunate moment.
 You see, my PC broke down and it took a few months for it to be fixed (it was an older PC, a surplus).
-In the meantime, there’s visiting to my cousin’s house just to play RPG games…
+In the meantime, there’s a visit to my cousin’s house just to play RPG games…

 Nothing special, except for the remarkable school transfer moment and the time I started wearing glasses.
 So that really makes a good transition period, isn’t it?